coreos/docs/os/booting-on-vmware.md

 Guestinfo configuration set via the VMware API or with `vmtoolsd` from within the Container Linux guest itself are stored in VM process memory and are lost on VM shutdown or reboot.

-[This blog post][vmware-use-guestinfo] has some useful details about the guestinfo interface, while Robert Labrie's blog provides a practicum specific to [using VMware guestinfo to configure Container Linux VMs][labrie-guestinfo].

 ### Defining the Ignition config in Guestinfo

 If the `guestinfo.coreos.config.data` property is set, Ignition will apply the referenced config on first boot.